zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 <img src="/images/aws/booths.jpg" width="632px" alt="Booths">

+After the exhibition, Amazon Web Services Managing Director Nick Walton gave his warm welcome to the delegates of the summit.
+And the welcoming remarks proceeded to the opening keynote of the  Vice President and General Manager Amazon S3, Amazon Web Services, Mai-Lan Tomsen Bukovec discussing the super powers the amazon web services have.
+Along the opening keynote, local companies that uses AWS had the chance to tell the story and the success they got after migrating to AWS.

 ### Lunch Time

 Not sure if AWS Summit Manila or AWS Food Summit hahaha.
-We never got hungry althroughout the summit because of the food counter.
+We never got hungry althroughout the summit because of the food counters.

 <img src="/images/aws/lunch.jpg" width="632px" alt="Lunch">

-### Innovating on the cloud
+### Breakout Sessions

+AWS Summit had two tracks for their breakout sessions.
+There are Business Transformation and Cloud Innovation tracks that run simultaneously so we had to pick just one.
+We went to the Cloud Innovation track since that was the track that piqued my interest.
+So each track had these breakout sessions, the track started with Internet of Things with AWS which is a great start.
+In just the beginning, they have already showcased bits of the cool things their platform can offer.
+There were topics also for DevOps, Automation, Application Migration, Serverless Solutions, Big Data, that they solved using AWS.

 <img src="/images/aws/cloud.png" width="632px" alt="Cloud1">
 <img src="/images/aws/automating-compiance.jpg" width="316px" alt="Cloud1">
 <img src="/images/aws/aws1.jpg" width="316px" alt="Cloud2">

-### The end
+### The End

+I completed my passport just before the summit ended and proceeded immediately to the redemption counter, sadly I didn't get the grand prize.
+What I got instead was the knowledge, the fun, the experience, the happy tummy, the freebies and the stickers provided by this one-day summit.
 <img src="/images/aws/finish.jpg" width="316px" alt="Finish">